Southwest Airlines Co. LUV

 Primary demands

-- Replace current CEO to enable turnaround
+- Replace current CEO and senior management

 KPIs cited